pkunitsky/share.it/README.md

-# @share.it/app
+# share.it
-> Social app for sharing posts and chatting. greatly inspired by Twitter
+> Social app for sharing posts and chatting.
+Greatly inspired by Twitter

 # how to start?